egeerardyn/awesome-LaTeX/README.md

 - [TeXample](http://www.texample.net) - Blog about LaTex, with a big collection of TikZ figures.
 - [LaTeX en SI](http://sciences-indus-cpge.papanicola.info/-LaTeX-en-SI-) - Useful website with some custom packages to draw special plots (Bode, Nyquist, electrical schematics, block schematics, ...) using TikZ.
 Note that everything is in French.
 - [tkz](http://altermundus.com/pages/tkz/index.html) - A collection of TikZ-based packages to make plots and graphs.
+- [pgfplots](http://pgfplots.sourceforge.net) - A truely awesome plotting library on top of and in the style of TikZ/pgf.
+This library can load in CSV data files, perform some calculations and create beautiful plots.

 ## Templates